Heibon Punch (manga)

+Plot

+Director Aki Majima (真島 アキ, Majima Aki), an independent filmmaker, is on the verge of making his commercial directorial debut when his rival, Eiji Shinkai (新開 エージ, Shinkai Ēji), secures the position instead.
+Falling into despair, Aki coincidentally encounters Mika Wanibuchi (鰐淵 ミカ, Wanibuchi Mika), a high school girl who aspires to be an actress and claims to be a fan of his work.
+Drawn to the prospect of filming her, Aki finds himself on the run with Mika after she commits a murder.
+During their flight, Aki continues to shoot footage, and over the course of their journey, the two gradually develop a mutual attraction.

 Media

 Manga

 Written and illustrated by George Asakura, Heibon Punch was serialized in Shogakukan's seinen manga magazine Monthly Ikki March 25, 2003, to September 24, 2005.
 (Note: It finished in the magazine's November 2005 issue, released on September 24 of that same year.)
 Shogakukan collected its chapters in four tankōbon volumes, released from April 30, 2004, to June 30, 2006.